SaadKhan231/Amazon-Sales-Dashboard/README.md

 ## Overview
 This project analyzes Amazon's fashion product sales data, focusing on categories, product performance, and sales distribution.
 The dataset includes a wide range of product information, sales data, seller details, and more, helping identify top-selling categories and products.

-Here's how you can include the Power BI dashboard link in the README under the "Dashboard" section:

----

 ## Dashboard
 The interactive **Amazon Sales Analysis Dashboard** provides a consolidated view of key sales metrics such as: